 Review: FIVEFOLD by Nathan Burrage

 Already an innovative and respected story-teller in the shorter format, Nathan Burrage has now crossed the often-unattainable threshold of publishing his first novel FIVEFOLD.
-A work of Art that the author (from what of I've garnered), has been tinkering away on for some time.
+A work of art the author (from what of I've garnered), has been tinkering away on for some time.
 Upon arrival at my doorstep and a quick perusal through, you get the feeling the toying with this tome has been well worth the wait: holding its weight, you feel the books editorial prowess: nicely condensed in mass and word-count.

 Technically published in 2008, the majority of this story was read in 2007.
-Without any question, FIVEFOLD went straight to the top of the list as one of the better novels I read during the year.
+Without question, FIVEFOLD went straight to the top of the list as one of the better novels I had read during the year.